mishnea/pygame-learn/README.md

 # pygame-test
-basic pygame template to quickly make a game and learn
+Basic pygame template to quickly make a game and learn.